 Paul J. McLoughlin

-Dr. Paul J. McLoughlin II is the vice president and dean of Colgate College.
+Dr. Paul J. McLoughlin II is the vice president and dean of the college at Colgate University.
 In this role, he is a member of Colgate’s senior leadership and participates in all aspects of institution-wide planning and policy development.
 Reporting to McLoughlin is a team of associate deans and directors with responsibility for residential life, campus safety, campus life (including multicultural affairs, Greek life, university ministry, diversity initiatives, international student services, and community service), administrative advising and conduct, and health, wellness and counseling.

 In 2010, the Center for the First Year Experience and Students in Transition at the University of South Carolina awarded McLoughlin the Paul P. Fidler grant for his research on the experiences of high-achieving, low-income students in the Ivy League.
 That original research was also awarded a NASPA Foundation grant and later published in the peer-reviewed Journal of the First Year Experience and Students in Transition.
 McLoughlin is also a co-author of a chapter from the 2015 book, Expanding the Circle: Creating An Inclusive Environment in Higher Education for LGBTQ Students and Studies.
 He also served as an editor of The Vermont Connection and later as an author publishing, "A call to HIV Educators: Why the current prevention efforts are failing.”